zenmetsu/docker_factorio_server/README.md

 ## Troubleshooting

-**Server is listed in the in-game server browser, but users can't connect**
+**My server is listed in the server browser, but nobody can connect**

 Check the logs.
 If there is the line `Own address is RIGHT IP:WRONG PORT`, then this could be caused by the Docker proxy.
-If the the IP and port is correct it is probably a port forwarding or firewall issue instead.
+If the the IP and port is correct it's probably a port forwarding or firewall issue instead.

-By default, Docker routes outbound traffic through a proxy.
+By default, Docker routes traffic through a proxy.
 The proxy changes the source UDP port, so the wrong port is detected.
-See the forum post *[Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255)*.
+See the forum post *[Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255)* for details.

 To fix the incorrect port, start the Docker service with the `--userland-proxy=false` switch.
 Docker will route traffic with iptables rules instead of a proxy.
 Add the switch to the `DOCKER_OPTS` environment variable or `ExecStart` in the Docker systemd service definition.
 The specifics vary by operating system.